 Section 5.
 Nothing herein is intended to deny an employee the right of appeal as expressly granted in Department of Personnel rules and regulations for the State of New Jersey.

 Section 1.
 Any grievance or other matter in dispute involving the interpretation or application of the provisions of this agreement, not settled by the Grievance Procedure as herein provided, may be referred to an arbitrator as hereinafter provided.

 Section 2.
-Either party may institute arbitration proceedings when the Grievance Procedure has been exhausted by written demand upon the other party specifying the nature of the unsettled grievance or other matter in dispute involving the interpretation or application of the provisions of this Agreement and the relief sought.
+Either party may institute arbitration proceedings when the Grievance Procedure has been exhausted by written demand upon the other party specifying the nature of the unsettled grievance or other matter in dispute involving the interpretation or application of the provision of this Agreement and the relief sought.
 Within fifteen (15) days following presentation of such demand, the party demanding arbitration shall request the New Jersey Public Employment Relations Commission to appoint an arbitrator to hear the arbitration in the manner set forth in its Rules and Regulations.

 Section 3.
 The decision of the Arbitrator shall be in writing and shall include the reasons for such finding and conclusion.

 Section 4.
 The decision of the Arbitrator shall be final and binding on the Union and the Employer.

 Section 5.
 Where an employee has exercised his/her right of appeal as expressly granted in the Department of Personnel rules and regulations or Statutes of New Jersey, there shall be no right to arbitration under the provision of this Article.